darianyang/mm-github-pages-test/_pages/people.md

 * Kayva Darapuneni (2017), [First Experiences Undergraduate Program](https://www.asundergrad.pitt.edu/research/first-experiences-research) participant.
 * Charles Bobcheck, BS in Chemistry (2012).
 * Monica Bhattacharjee, BS in Chemistry (2009), medical student at the U. Maryland at Baltimore.
-* Andrew Bellesis, MS in Biophysics (2020), now a research specialist at U. Pittsburgh School of Public Health.
+* Andrew Bellesis, MS in Biophysics (2020), now a Research Associate at BlueSphere Bio.
 * Lewis Baker, BS in Applied Math (2015), now a graduate student in mathematics at UC Boulder.